ParsePort/parseport.github.io/docs/security/index.md

 ParsePort is on the process of getting the ISO 27001 certificate.
 Therefore all measures are or will be aligned with the ISO27001 ISMS.
 Access to data center and hosting environemnts follows the least privilleged principles.
 Access is limited to only a very limited set of developers, and the access is reassessed on a yearly basis.

-Access to the ParsePort environment is monitored with **TODO**, and counter measures are evaluated on a monthly basis.
+Access to the ParsePort environment is instantly logged and monitored, and counter measures are evaluated on a monthly basis.

 All environments are centrally managed and updated.
 Development follows Secure Software Development Life Cycle [S-SDLC](https://resources.infosecinstitute.com/intro-secure-software-development-life-cycle), and all requirements to new features are analysed with respect to security risks.